Skip to content

 }

-• OKhttp integrates Resource and Trace through addInterceptor, eventListener, reference example below, source code example ManualActivity.kt:
+• OKhttp integrates Resource, Trace through addInterceptor, eventListener, as shown below, source code example refer to ManualActivity.kt:

 OkHttpClient.Builder builder = new OkHttpClient.Builder()